MobileLifestyle/MobileLifestyle.github.io/_pages/participate.md

 * Submit a position paper to present it (see below)
 * Participate without presenting your position (no submissions needed).

-Please register for the workshop via the [AutomotiveUI website: auto-ui.org/22/attend/registration](https://www.auto-ui.org/22/attend/registration/).
+There is no dedicated registration for workshops but you need to register for the conference via the [AutomotiveUI website: auto-ui.org/22/attend/registration](https://www.auto-ui.org/22/attend/registration/).
+Just come in to D407 to join our workshop (Engineering Hall 4, Yonsei University, Yonsei-ro 50, Seodaemun-gu, Seoul, South Korea).

 ## Paper
 Participants are invited to submit position papers, but are not required to do so.